 Connections from the Depot CLI to the builder VM are routed through a stateless load balancer directly to the project's builder VM and are encrypted using TLS (HTTPS).

 All data transferred in and out of Depot is encrypted using hardened TLS.
 This includes connections between the Depot CLI and builder VMs, which are conducted via HTTPS.
-Depot's domain is protected by HTTP Strict Transport Security (HSTS).
+In addition, Depot's domain is protected by HTTP Strict Transport Security (HSTS).

 Cache volumes attached to project builders are encrypted at rest using our infrastructure providers' encryption capabilities.